-Dr. Matthew Halligan is a free-lance percussionist in the D.M.V.
-(D.C., Maryland, Virginia) that specializes in orchestral, marching, and contemporary percussion.
+Dr. Matthew Halligan is a free-lance percussionist and a conductor in the D.M.V.
+(D.C., Maryland, Virginia) that specializes in percussion performance, band conducting, drum corps and marching band drill writing, and composition/arranging.
 In 2016, he graduated with a Doctorate in Percussion Performance (D.M.A.) from George Mason University where he studied with John Kilkenny, John Spirtas, and Joe McCarthy.
 Matt graduated with a Masters of Music from Eastern Kentucky University in 2009 where he studied with Jason Koontz.
 In 2004, he graduated from University of the Cumberlands with a Bachelors of Music Education where he studied with James Corcoran.

 From 2005-2011, Matt served as the mallet section leader and as a percussion music arranger with “The Commandant’s Own” Marine Drum & Bugle Corps (at Marine Barracks "8th and I," Washington, D.C.).
 When Matt was serving with “The Commandant’s Own,” the unit performed for four presidents, in five countries outside the U.S., and collaborated with some of the world’s finest musical ensembles including several performances with the New York Philharmonic!

-As a composer and arranger, Matt has composed solo percussion music including his newest works Blue Variations for solo snare drum plus tape, and Amazing Grace for solo marimba.
-He has also arranged music for "The Commandant's Own" Marine Drum and Bugle Corps, The University of Maryland, Thomas More University, and University of the Cumberlands marching bands, Sonus Brass Theater, The Music and Arts by Providence Orchestra, as well as for several high school bands in the Northern Virginia area.
+As a composer and arranger, Matt has composed solo percussion music and percussion ensemble pieces.
+Last year, Solar Flares his first published piece was released from HoneyRock Publishing.
+Additionally, Matt was written another percussion ensemble work, Blue Variations for solo snare drum plus tape, and Amazing Grace for solo marimba.
+He also has arranged music for The Naval Academy Drum & Bugle Corps, The Stevenson University Marching Band, The University of Maryland Marching Band, Thomas More University's Marching Band, "The Commandant's Own" Marine Drum and Bugle Corps, the University of the Cumberlands marching band, Sonus Brass Theater, The Music and Arts by Providence Orchestra, as well as for several high school bands in the Northern Virginia area.

 Matt's sponsorships include Black Swamp Percussion, Innovative Percussion Inc., Sabian Cymbals, and Yamaha Percussion as a Performing Artist.
 Matt has enjoyed the partnership with these companies, and happily endorses their products.